 Video conferencing has become one of the most popular and beneficial communication tools for businesses around the world.
 Collaboration tools like video conferencing are revolutionizing the way that traditional business is conducted on a day to day basis.
 It provides a multitude of benefits not just to the company itself but also to its employees, clients, and customers.
-Now, if you haven’t jumped on the video conferencing bandwagon yet but it’s something you’re considering, we’re going to breakdown the top five ways businesses are benefiting by using video conferencing.
+Now, if you haven’t jumped on the video conferencing bandwagon yet but it’s something you’re considering, we’re going to breakdown the top five ways companies are seeing an impact from video conferencing on business.

 5. Employees have a better work life balance

 In the last few years we’ve seen a massive shift in workplace trends and what matters to employees when looking at jobs.
 Now more than ever, employees are seeking companies that support and promote a healthy work life balance.
 One way companies support a healthy work life balance is by allowing employees to work remotely and utilize video conferencing to communicate with teams and co-workers who may be in the office or also working remotely.
 Video conference meetings help co-workers stay just as connected as face to face meetings because you are able to see the person you’re speaking with.
 By using video conferencing to support remote employees and a healthy work life balance, businesses are seeing increased employee retention rates!
 By not having to fill open positions, the business saves on recruiting fees and employee onboarding costs.
 So, we can chalk up video conferencing and maintaining a good work life balance as a win-win!